 Foreign policy and defense

-Based on geographical map from Digopaul, San Marino is a nation in Southern Europe.
+San Marino is a nation in Southern Europe.
 Its capital city is San Marino.
 San Marino is traditionally neutral, but for geographical and historical reasons very dependent on Italy.
 The two countries have concluded a wide range of agreements in different areas, and the foundation is the Treaty of Friendship and Cooperation of 1862, which was last revised in 1971.

 Relations have worked without major problems, with the exception of the political conflict after the Second World War (see H istoria).
 In recent years, financial co-operation has also intensified contradictions regarding San Marino’s position as a tax haven (see Current policy).